HIV and AIDS

 Dehydration and electrolyte imbalance due to long-term diarrhea

-HIV/AIDS can also be passed to another person through other means, such as contact with blood or bodily fluids.
-This can occur during blood transfusions or by sharing needles contaminated with HIV.
-Contracting HIV/AIDs through transfusions of blood products has become very rare since 1985 because donated blood products are now tested for HIV.
+Contracting HIV through transfusions of blood products also has become very rare since 1985 because donated blood products are now tested for HIV.

-A number of factors are linked to an increased risk of developing HIV/AIDS including:
+A number of factors are linked to an increased risk of contracting HIV, including:

-Being born to or breastfed by a mother with HIV/AIDS
+Being born to or breastfed by a birthing parent with HIV or AIDS

 Having had a transfusion of blood products before 1985